Goodlife Vans Logo

 What is Alubutyl and where is it used?

-For vehicles with existing side trim:
+For vehicles with existing side panels:

-For vehicles without side trim:
+For vehicles without side panels:

-Your bus needs a supply battery in addition to the starter battery.
-In 90% of cases, the supply battery is installed under the driver's seat.
+In addition to the starter battery, your bus needs a supply battery.
+In most cases, the supply battery is installed under the driver's seat.
 If this is available, the module can be connected directly to it.

-What do I need a charge booster for?
+Why do I need a charging booster?

 Do I need deep discharge protection?